peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getAllowDuplicateKeys
     public final boolean getAllowDuplicateKeys()
 Gets a value indicating whether to allow duplicate keys when reading JSON.
  Used only when decoding JSON.
+If this property is <code>true</code> and a JSON object has two or more values with the same key, the last value of that key set forth in the JSON object is taken.

 **Returns:**